satu-n/tips/README.md

 ![serde_and_diesel_derive_attributes](images/serde_and_diesel_derive_attributes.jpg)

-## recursive parser in combine
+## fragment collection parser in `combine`

-A parser that calls itself and rewrites the output.
+A parser that combines pieces of information into a single `struct`

 [Here](snip/.rs/combine.rs) is snip.